 Each morning I wake to the views of the Marina outside my cabin window.

 Each day I find more beauty in this new world and the travellers around me.

 I have been here just less than a week, but already it feels like a much longer.

 The plan is to stay here in Cyprus until June 1st, at which point we will begin to sail to Croatia.
-Mid June is when I will leave the boat and fly to Greece to meet my friend, and Late June I head to the Ukraine for an adventure with a different friend.
+Mid June is when I will leave the boat and fly to Greece to meet my friend.

-I feel so blessed to be here and to have this time.
+I feel so blessed to be here and to be having this experience.